 Western Shore Watershed: The MBNEP partners with NOAA GulfCorps to undertake measures to control or eradicate stands of the common reed, Phragmites australis, from the margins and from higher elevation spots of the Helen Woods Park salt marsh restored in 2009, with minimum disruption/by-kill of the diverse assemblage of appropriate native species successfully planted there.

-Section 320 funds have not been used to support invasive species management.
-All activities have been funded through external grants.
+Section 320 funds have been used to support Invasive Species Management projects funded with external grants.

-2021 Apple Snail Control Report Invasive Species Control Plan
+2021 Apple Snail Control Report Invasive Species Control Plan 2022 Apple Snail Control Report

 ERP-5: ACCESS ENHANCEMENTS